neo-project/docs/docs/en-us/develop/tool/sdk/introduction.md

 ## Project repository

-The Neo RPC SDK is a functional subset of the neo-modules project.
+The `RpcClient` is a functional subset of the neo-modules project.
 For complete open source projects refer to:

 Neo-modules：https://github.com/neo-project/neo-modules